q-Stability conditions on Calabi-Yau-X categories: Introduction

-for the Frobenius manifold $\hs/W$, where $W$ is the Wely group.
+for the Frobenius manifold $\hs/W$, where $W$ is the Weyl group.
 This has been proved for type $A$ in \cite{HKK} (cf. \cite{BQS} for $A_2$ case).
-On the other hand, for the Calabi-Yau-$N$ category $\D_N(Q)\colon=\D_{fd}(\qq{N})$, we expect
+On the other hand, for the Calabi-Yau-$N$ category $\D_N(Q):=\D_{fd}(\qq{N})$, we expect

-where $\ST_N(Q)$ is the spherical twist group that can be identified with Artin/braid group $\Br_Q$ \cite{QW}.
+where $\ST_N(Q)$ is the spherical twist group that can be identified with the Artin/braid group $\Br_Q$ \cite{QW}.
 This has been proved for type $A$ in \cite{I} (cf. \cite{BQS} for $A_2$ case).
-In the correspondence \eqref{eq:0}, the central charges $Z=Z(N)$ correspond to the twisted period maps $P_\nu$ with the parameter $\nu=(N-2)/2$ \cite[(5.11)]{Dub1} (see also Section~\ref{sec:almost}).
+In the correspondence \eqref{eq:0}, the central charges $Z=Z(N)$ correspond to the twisted period maps $P_\nu$ with the parameter $\nu=(N-2)/2$ \cite[(5.11)]{Dub1}.
 The relation between the twisted period maps with the parameter $\nu$ and the central charges of Calabi-Yau-$N$ categories was first conjectured in \cite{B4} for the canonical bundle of the projective space.
 Notice that $N$ requires to be an integer $(\ge2)$ in the previous settings for $\Stab\D_N(Q)$ where the category $\D_N(Q)$ is well-defined.
 However, for the almost Frobenius structure on $\hs_{\reg}/W$, the twisted period maps can be defined for any complex parameter $\nu$.
-This motivates us to produce a corresponding space of stability conditions for complex parameter $s$ with the formula $\nu=(s-2)/2$.

-So our construction of the $s$-fiber of the space $\QStab_s\DXQ$ of $q$-stability conditions on $\DXQ\colon=\D_{fd}(\qq{\XX})$ provides one solution to this question.
+This motivates us to produce a corresponding space of stability conditions for a complex parameter $s$ with the formula $\nu=(s-2)/2$.
+Our construction of the $s$-fiber of the space $\QStab_s\DXQ$ of $q$-stability conditions on $\DXQ:=\D_{fd}(\qq{\XX})$ provides one solution to this question.
 Here $\qq{\XX}$ is Calabi-Yau-$\XX$ Ginzburg differential (double) graded algebra, using Keller's construction \cite{Kel1}.
-Moreover, the distinguish auto-equivalence $\XX$ in the Calabi-Yau-$\XX$ categories is given by the (extra) grading shift.
+Moreover, the distinguished auto-equivalence $\XX$ in the Calabi-Yau-$\XX$ categories is given by the (extra) grading shift.

 Finally, we remark that the twisted period map of the almost Frobenius structure on $\hs_{\reg}/W$ can be identified with the period map associated with the primitive form of the corresponding ADE singularity in the theory of Saito \cite{Sa1}.
-He also introduced the complex parameter $s \in \CC$ which precisely corresponds to our $s$ for $q$-stability conditions.
-Thus our construction categorifies his period map with the parameter $s$ in some sense (see Remark~\ref{rem:primitive2}).
+The complex parameter $s \in \CC$ he introduced precisely corresponds to our $s$ for $q$-stability conditions.
+Thus our construction is a first step of categorification of his period map with the parameter $s$.